 In order to make sure the hoses stayed on the copper pipes I soldered nipples on the end of the pipes.
 Clean and flux the very end of the pipe.
 Solder with low heat just enough to form a bead.

-File and sand the soldered copper pipe end until the nipples are created (blue arrows).
+File and sand the soldered copper pipe end until the nipples are created (blue arrows photographs below).

 I used aluminum clamps with rubber coverings to secure the copper pipes.
 I drilled two holes in the frame (blue arrow) and secured the front clamps with self-tapping screws.

 Make sure the heat sleeves are installed over the hoses when the final connections are made.
-Pictured below are the connections to the power steering rack and pump.
+Pictured below are the connections to the power steering rack, pump and cooler.

-Connections from the steering rack and power steering pump to the cooler copper lines. (blue arrow).
+Connections from the steering rack and power steering pump to the cooler copper lines. (yellow arrow photograph below).

 Reinstall lower grill.